sakhnik/qr-o-punch/README.md

 ## TODO

+* Decide on how to distinguish between check time vs start time
 * Choose more unique command for clearing to avoid accidents
-* Add a command to assign start number (card number)
-* Display start number somewhere in the UI
 * Add a command to upload the read out of punches to Quick Event
 * Create instructions in Ukrainian language